-One of the things that I would like to do in my life is to visit every Disney Park in the world. lol I know, I’m such a shallow little twit but I just love how amusement parks make me feel like I can be like a kid again.
+One of the things that I would like to do in my life is to visit every Disney Park in the world. lol I know, I’m such a shallow little twit but I just love how amusement parks make me feel like I can be a kid again.
 I think watching too much Disney shows as a kid also influenced my love for Disneyland. lol

 On our first full day in Shanghai, we visited the newest Disneyland park in the world.
-I’ve read a lot of negative reviews and saw some unpleasant videos about Shanghai Disneyland mainly because of some rude Chinese people but I actually didn’t experience such a thing when I visited.
+I’ve read a lot of negative reviews and saw some unpleasant videos about Shanghai Disneyland mainly because of some rude Chinese people but I didn’t experience such a thing when we visited.
 In fact, I actually enjoyed Shanghai Disneyland more than the one in Hong Kong.

 We bought our tickets from Klook.com for only Php 2,700 each (non-peak).
 I found it to be super worth it because it’s substantially cheaper than tickets to Hong Kong Disneyland and the whole park is new and definitely better than the one in HK.